maria-korosteleva/GarmentCode/ReadMe.md

 ## Citation

-If you are using our system in your research, consider citing our paper.
+If you are using our system in your research, please cite our paper:

 ```
 @article{GarmentCode2023,
   author = {Korosteleva, Maria and Sorkine-Hornung, Olga},
-  title = {GarmentCode: Programming Parametric Sewing Patterns},
+  title = {{GarmentCode}: Programming Parametric Sewing Patterns},
   year = {2023},
   issue_date = {December 2023},
   publisher = {Association for Computing Machinery},